 How would you describe your job?

-How will your PhD degree benefit you in your current job?
+How does you PhD degree benefit you in your current work?